AHA BLS, ACLS, PALS, NRP, TNCC, & Instructor Classes in Lake Mary Longwood, FL (Near Orlando, FL)

 • No hidden fees - we don't charge alignment fees, roster fees, or monitoring fees

-• You must have a current AHA BLS certification , a current AHA ACLS certification , and a current AHA PALS certification to become an AHA BLS, ACLS, PALS Instructor.
+• You must have a current AHA BLS certification , a current AHA ACLS certification , and a current AHA PALS certification and your class must have been completed at our office in Lake Mary, FL to become an AHA BLS, ACLS, PALS Instructor.
 Certifications from other organizations such as Red Cross, ASHI, ProCPR, etc. are NOT accepted).

 • Available Dates/Times:

-***Registration for our AHA instructor classes closes 7 days prior to class start OR when class is full – we do not reserve seats for classes until payment is received.
-We highly recommend reserving your seat early – a $100 late fee will be charged for last minute registrations/payments made within 7 days of the instructor course.
+***Online registration for our AHA instructor classes is required and typically closes 5-7 days prior to class start OR when class is full – we do not hold seats for classes until payment is received.
+We highly recommend reserving your seat early!
 If none of our dates work for you, contact us for a private AHA instructor class on a date of your choice.
-Additional fee may be required for private classes.
+Additional fee may be required for private classes.***

 We offer exclusive benefits to help you get started, grow, and succeed!